 MM Woodwinds and Brass (Flute), Spring 2015

-Adriane Hill is a recent graduate of the University of California Santa Barbara, where she studied performance with Jill Felber and received a Master of Music degree.
+Adriane Cleary (formerly Hill) is a graduate of the University of California, Santa Barbara, where she studied performance with Jill Felber and received a Master of Music degree.
 She has been recognized in state and regional competitions, such as Third Prize in the 2013 Florida Flute Association’s College Young Artist Competition and winner of the 2012 Mid-South Flute Festival Master Class Competition.
 In 2010, Adriane performed as soloist with the University of Central Florida Wind Ensemble as the winner of the University of Central Florida Concerto Competition.

 In the summer of 2014, she was selected as a Fellow for the Marrowstone Music Festival in Bellingham, Washington.
 She served as principal flute in the Festival Orchestra and Fellowship Chamber Orchestra, and worked under Maestros Gerard Schwarz, Dale Clevenger, Stephen Rogers Radcliffe, and Ryan Dudenbostel.
 As a fellowship recipient, she performed with the Fellowship Wind Quintet and on the faculty chamber music recital.
 While at Marrowstone, she worked with artist-faculty members Jill Felber, Jeff Zook, Kenneth Grant, and Roger Cole.